meta pixel

 At the age of 5 1/2, Vicki entered the Preparatory Division at Juilliard studying under Dorothy DeLay.
 A winner of the International Jeunesses Musicales Competition, fellowships at Tanglewood and Aspen Music Festivals, Spoleto Festival of the Two Worlds, Vicki continued her studies with some of the greatest musicians of our time, including Ruggiero Ricci, Aaron Rosand, Joseph Silverstein, Joseph Fuchs, Joseph Gingold and Donald Weilerstein.

 After Juilliard, Vicki continued her studies at New England Conservatory and Indiana University.
-She held positions with the Indianapolis Symphony, Theatre de la Monnaie, California Chamber Symphony and Los Angeles Philharmonic.
+She held positions with the Indianapolis Symphony, Theatre de la Monnaie, California Chamber Orchestra and Los Angeles Philharmonic.

 Her vast commercial work includes recordings with Ray Charles, Barbara Streisand, the Bee Gees, Neil Diamond, Burt Bacharach, Dionne Warwick, Barry White, Earth, Wind & Fire; numerous television shows include Cagney & Lacey, Dallas, and the mini-series, Lonesome Dove; and hundreds of movies including Out of Africa, the Rocky series, Star Trek, and Ghostbusters.